Mailu/Mailu/docs/antispam.rst

    * no action: allow message.
 The email message will be allowed without a spam score being added in the mail header.
 This can be used for creating a whitelist filter.

-   * soft reject: temporarily delay message (this is used, for instance, to greylist or ratelimit messages)
+   * soft reject: temporarily delay message (this is used, for instance, to greylist or rate-limit messages)

    To move an email message to the Junk (Spam) folder, a score of 15 can be used in combination with the action "add header".
    The above example configuration will reject all emails send from domains that are listed in '/etc/rspamd/override.d/blacklist.inc'.